Code-Institute-Submissions/GJSayers-lollalingua_MayResub/README.md

 2) As a **Potential Parent of a player of the game** I want to;
    1) Easily **contact the author** to find out more about available tutorials.
    2) Read a small bio to understand the author’s background.

+### Stakeholder Goals
+---
+* To lead the Parental user to;
+  1) Contact Gemma using the **contact form** if user is a **potential client for language teaching**.
+  2) To provide a free game with the potential for future development into a paid progressive learning app.

+### User Requirements and Expectations
+---
+1) Responsive design for accessibility across a range of devices.
+2) Minimal design for easy navigation.
+3) Easy to contact Gemma directly or through social media links.
+4) Ability to change language to mothertongue for instructions and Bio / About.